Ce$_3$Bi$_4$Ni$_3$ $-$ A large hybridization-gap variant of Ce$_3$Bi$_4$Pt$_3$: Single crystal growth and characterization

 \section{Single crystal growth and characterization}

-Materials with the chemical formula \rpx, where $R$ is a rare earth or actinide element, $Pn$ is a pnictide (As, Sb, Bi), and $X$ is a transition metal element, have been investigated for decades \cite{dwight77a,dwight79a,takabatake90a,wang99a}.
+Materials with the chemical formula \rpx, where $R$ is a rare earth or actinide element, $Pn$ is a pnictogen (As, Sb, Bi), and $X$ is a transition metal element, are extensively investigated \cite{dwight77a,dwight79a,takabatake90a,wang99a}.
 Among the Ce compounds, the Kondo insulator \cebipt\ has been known for decades \cite{fisk88a,hundley90a,fisk92a}.
-Single crystals of the isoelectronic compound \cebipd\ were recently obtained via the Bi-flux technique \cite{dzsaber17a}, but the synthesis of the Ni phase has remained elusive so far.
+While single crystals of the isoelectronic compound \cebipd\ were recently obtained via Bi-flux technique \cite{dzsaber17a}, the synthesis of the Ni phase has remained elusive so far.
 Our initial attempts to prepare polycrystalline samples confirmed that the \cebini\ phase indeed forms, and encouraged us to attempt single crystal growth using various fluxes.
-A detailed description of the sample synthesis is presented in Appendix\,\ref{apx-methods}.
+A detailed description of the sample synthesis is presented in Appendix \ref{apx-methods}.